Protecting Bystander Privacy via Selective Hearing in Audio LLMs: Results

-We also examine the influence to the \textbf{model refusal behaviour without ``I don't know" option}, which changes the 5-way classification to a 4-way one.
-The accuracies are the higher the better for main speakers and for bystanders under general mode, but is the lower the better for bystanders under selective mode since giving correct answers violates bystander privacy.
+We also examined the influence on the \textbf{model refusal behaviour without the ``I don't know" option}, which changes the 5-way classification into 4-way.
+Higher accuracies are better for main speakers and for bystanders under the general mode, but lower accuracies are better for bystanders under selective mode, since giving correct answers violates bystander privacy.
 Ideally, the model should exhibit a highly uncertain behaviour, with almost equal probabilities assigned to the 4 choices.
-To assess whether model has this desired behaviour or not, the entropy among 4 choices is also measured.
-The results are shown in Table \ref{tab:idkchoice}.
+To assess whether the model has this desired behaviour, the \textit{entropy} among the 4 choices is also measured.

-As shown in the table, when ``I don't know" option is removed, open-source models without BPFT struggles to refuse and have a clear increase in all accuracies.
-While reducing number of classes from 5 to 4 will inherently decrease the entropy, Qwen-2.5-Omni 7B model still shows an obvious entropy increase in bystander-related questions under selective mode, despite the increase in accuracy.
-This indicates the potential that Qwen-2.5-Omni 7B understands the privacy protection instruction better and can better distinguish bystander audio.
+As shown in Table \ref{tab:idkchoice}, when the ``I don't know" option is removed, open-source models without BPFT struggle to refuse to answer and have a clear increase in all accuracies.
+While reducing the number of classes from 5 to 4 will inherently decrease the entropy, Qwen-2.5-Omni 7B model still shows an obvious entropy increase in bystander-related questions in the selective mode, despite the increase in accuracy.
+This indicates the potential that Qwen-2.5-Omni 7B understands the privacy protection instruction better and can better distinguish bystander audio from the main speaker.

 \textbf{BPFT achieves higher entropy without ``I don't know" option}.
 With both Qwen and Step-Audio-2, BPFT showed a clear decrease in accuracy and obvious increase in entropy when removing ``I don't know".
 Step-Audio-2 after BPFT achieved an accuracy close to random choice (28\% vs. 25\%) on bystander questions under selective mode, showing the effectiveness of BPFT.
 However, Qwen-2.5-Omni in this case still shows some residual privacy leakage with a 55\% bystander accuracy under selective mode, which is likely due to the model being forced to make a choice.